MS Dhoni leapfrogs Adam Gilchrist to become second highest scoring wicket-keeper in ODI history

 New Delhi: For those who might have doubted his skill, or might have thought that age has taken over his ability to bat anymore, Mahendra Singh Dhoni answered back his critics with a scintillating 78 runs off 79 deliveries against West Indies, at Antigua.

 Another record that the 35-year-old smashed is one that deals with sixes.
-His 322 sixes in total now stands at fifth postion on the list of most maximums in ODIs.
+His 322 sixes in total now stand at fifth position on the list of most maximums in ODIs.
 Former Pakistan skipper Shahid Afridi's 476 maximums, leads the pack, followed by Windies batsman Chris Gayle (434).

 Dhoni's unbeaten 78 was also his second highest score in the Caribbeans.
 His previous was 95, against the home team, which came back in June 28, 2009.